 At Part 1, you may choose to study Introduction to creative writing and Persuasive writing.

-Current Part 2 options in creative writing include Creative non-fiction and long-form journalism, Poetry: reading, writing, revising, and The short story: reading, writing, editing.
+Current Part 2 options in creative writing include Creative Non-Fiction and Long-Form Journalism, Poetry, The Short Story and Voice.

 At Part 3 you can take our two creative writing masterclass modules in Prose and Poetry.
 These are advanced modules where you will read and discuss very recently published texts, identify and write about the themes that are currently popular and fresh, and be encouraged to pursue publication yourself as part of the module assessment.
 You'll also have the opportunity to write a creative writing dissertation - a long creative piece in a genre of your choice and a reflective essay.